The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 “Yes, a robbery.”
 Diego looked back at her, suddenly animated and determined.
 “I will be attacked and shot in your tavern…”

-“Jesucristo!”
-Victoria crossed herself.
+“Jesucristo!” crossed herself.
 “This will work!
 But how shall we get there?”

 “We’ll ride.
 Felipe will tie me to Toronado’s saddle.”